eclipse/openvsx/cli/README.md

    packages the extension in the given path using `vsce` and then publishes it.
  * `ovsx publish <file>`
    publishes an already packaged file.

+### Create a Namespace

+The `publisher` field of your extension's package.json defines the namespace into which the extension will be published.
+Before you publish the first extension in a namespace, you must create it.
+This requires an access token as described above.

+ * `ovsx create-namespace <name>` creates the specifed namespace.
+The name must correspond to the `publisher` of your extension.

+Creating a namespace does _not_ automatically give you the exclusive publishing rights.
+Initially, everyone will be able to publish an extension with the new namespace.
+If you want exclusive publishing rights, you can [claim ownership of a namespace](https://github.com/eclipse/openvsx/wiki/Namespace-Access).

 ### Download Extensions